Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

-Straitsmouth Island received its current name sometime before 1699, when the island was granted by the General Court to Captain James Davis, because he had “been at much charge and expense in the late wars with the French and Indian enemy, and spent much time in said service.”
+Straitsmouth Island received its current name sometime before 1699, when the General Court granted the island to Captain James Davis, because he had “been at much charge and expense in the late wars with the French and Indian enemy, and spent much time in said service.”
 The island’s value was 225 pounds in the devalued currency of 1732.

-In the 1820s, the addition of Rockport’s growing granite trade to its already thriving fishing business conclusively proved that a lighthouse was necessary to guide ships to the Pigeon Cove pier where the stone was loaded, and Straitsmouth Island was deemed the ideal location on Sandy Bay’s northeastern end.
+In the 1800s, the addition of Rockport’s growing granite trade to its already thriving fishing business conclusively proved that a lighthouse was necessary to guide ships to Pigeon Cove Pier, where the stone was loaded, and Straitsmouth Island was deemed the ideal location on Sandy Bay’s northeastern end.

-On June 30, 1834, $5,000 was appropriated, of which $4.091.29 was spent to construct the lighthouse, a nineteen-foot brick tower, and an associated brick keeper’s dwelling.
-When Benjamin W. Andrews took over as keeper at the end of 1835, he was granted exemption from jury and military duty by an Act on April 8, 1835, by Massachusetts Commissioners.
-Andrews died on the island in 1840, at the eight of fifty-eight, and was replaced on July 1, 1841, by John Davis, whose annual salary was $350 at the time of his appointment.
+On June 30, 1834, $5,000 was appropriated, of which $4.091.29 was spent to construct the lighthouse, a nineteen-foot-tall brick tower, and an associated brick keeper’s dwelling.
+When Benjamin W. Andrews became the light’s first keeper in 1835, he was granted exemption from jury and military duty by an Act passed by the Massachusetts Commissioners on April 8, 1835.
+Andrews died on the island in 1840, at the age of forty-four, and was replaced on July 1, 1841, by John Davis, whose annual salary was $350 at the time of his appointment.

 By the time I.W.P.
 Lewis inspected the light station in 1842, it was showing unmistakable signs of poor construction.
-Davis had taken some steps though to make the house “tight and comfortable.”
-He had torn apart the leaky, useless brick cistern and paved the cellar floor with the bricks.
-The tower was “laid up in bad lime mortar,” its woodwork was rotten, and it was very leaky.
-Although there were six lamps with 13.5-inch reflectors, four were “out of plumb.”
-Incredibly, one was pointed at the lantern’s door and had “burned for six years without the possibility of being seen.”
+Keeper Davis had taken some steps though to make the house “tight and comfortable,” and had torn apart the leaky, useless brick cistern in the cistern and used the bricks to pave the cellar floor.
+Lewis called the tower “a specimen of contract work of the worst kind.”
+It was “laid up in bad lime mortar,” its woodwork was rotten, and it was very leaky.
+Although there were six lamps with thirteen-and-a-half-inch reflectors in the lantern room, four were “out of plumb” and one pointed toward the lantern’s door where it had “burned for six years without the possibility of being seen.”

-1896 Straitsmouth Lighthouse with entryway and elevated walkway
+Straitsmouth Lighthouse with entryway and elevated walkway in 1925

 Photograph courtesy U.S. Coast Guard

-Keeper Davis suggested in a letter written in April 1843, that the light should be moved eighty-seven yards from its present location.
-That would put the tower farther from the dwelling, but “that circumstance ought not to be thought of for a moment, when the property and lives of our seafaring brethren are in jeopardy.”
+Keeper Davis suggested in a letter written in April 1843, that the light should be moved eighty-seven yards.
+This new location would put the tower farther from the dwelling, but Davis argued that “that circumstance ought not to be thought of for a moment, when the property and lives of our seafaring brethren are in jeopardy.”

 In 1843, the local superintendent branded the lighthouse “a miserable brick tower.”
-He had praise for Davis, though as “an excellent, attentive man, and careful of everything.”
+He had praise for Davis though, saying he was “an excellent, attentive man, and careful of everything.”
 The superintendent recommended that boat ways be added as the station was difficult to reach in heavy seas.

-It would take more than seven years before a replacement light was constructed.
-An inspection report from 1850 noted that one was soon planned to replace the still leaky tower.
+Even with all these complaints, it would take more than seven years before a replacement lighthouse was constructed.
+An inspection report from 1850 noted that “a new tower was soon to be built,” to replace the leaky lighthouse.

-In 1851, construction began on the new lighthouse on the island’s northeastern tip, as originally conceived.
-The new twenty-four-foot-tall, octagonal stone tower would receive a sixth-order Fresnel lens in 1857.
-The keeper, however, remained housed in the original, leaky dwelling until 1878, when a new six-room, 1.5-story, wood frame house was completed.
+In 1851, construction began on the new lighthouse on the island’s northeastern tip, where it could better serve mariners.
+The new twenty-four-foot-tall, octagonal stone tower was equipped with six lamps, set in fourteen-inch reflectors, until it received a sixth-order Fresnel lens in 1857.
+The keeper remained housed in the original, leaky dwelling until 1877, when a new six-room, one-and-a-half-story, wood frame house was completed.

 To reach the tower, the keeper walked along a raised wooden footbridge, which was rebuilt in 1894.
-Two years later the tower itself would require rebuilding.
+Two years later, the tower itself would require rebuilding.
 The new thirty-seven-foot, cylindrical brick tower was set atop the same foundation as the 1851 tower.
-During construction, the light shone from a temporary wooden skeleton tower.
+During construction, the station’s sixth-order white light shone from a temporary wooden skeletal tower, erected forty-five feet south of the lighthouse.

 In 1905, an oil house was erected to house the volatile kerosene oil then in use.
-The light was changed from a white to its present green characteristic (flashing every 6 seconds) in 1932.
+The light was changed from white to its present green characteristic (flashing every 6 seconds) in 1931.
 Also in the early 1930s, the light was automated, and a local man was granted a license to live in the keeper’s dwelling.
 Then in 1941, the island, except for 1.8 acres where the light station was located, was sold to Glenn Wilson, a New York resident, for $3,050.
-For a short time following WWII, a restaurant operated on the island.
+For a short time following World War II, a restaurant operated on the island.

 An electric foghorn was installed on the active tower in 1974, but the abandoned house was quickly deteriorating, sped along by vandalism.
-The “Perfect Storm” of October 1991 destroyed the entryway to the tower.
+The “Perfect Storm” of October 1991 destroyed the entry house to the tower.

 With the efforts of the Thacher Island Town Committee and the Thacher Island Association, Straitsmouth Island Lighthouse will certainly continue to receive periodic care.
-This is only fitting for a lighthouse owned by the Town of Rockport, which so reveres lighthouses that one features prominently on its town seal.
+This is only fitting for a lighthouse owned by the Town of Rockport, which so reveres lighthouses that a pair of them is featured prominently on its seal.

 References